KCErb/hello-ruboto/training/basics/actionbar/responding.md

 ## A Quick Note on Syntax

 If you're like me, then when you saw `SHOW_AS_ACTION_IF_ROOM` on the previous page you thought "How would I know about that constant without a tutorial"?
 Where can I look that sort of stuff up?
-The answer is the [API guides](http://developer.android.com/guide/index.html) and the [documentation](http://developer.android.com/reference/packages.html).
+The answer is the [API guides](http://developer.android.com/guide/index.html) and the [documentation](http://developer.android.com/reference/packages.html) (there's a big difference).
 Translating the documentation into ruboto is a key skill which you will need to develop in order to master development for Android via ruboto.
 As we go along I'll start pointing you to the documentation.
 I highly recommend that you go check them out so that you get used to reading them alongside these tutorials.

 For starters let's talk about the MenuItem class.